 The parallel account in Jesus' Olivet prophecies states that, ". . . and there shall be famines and pestilences and earthquakes in different places" (Matthew 24:7).

 The third of four horsemen represents famine that brings hunger and starvation.
 A silver coin was considered a day's wages for a laborer.
 These verses tell us that humans, in the end time, will have to work a full day just to buy food to sustain themselves a little longer.
 Famine is a natural consequence of war.

 The Last Horsemen

-The fourth and final of the four horsemen of the apocalypse rides a horse that many Bibles state is pale.
+The fourth of the four horsemen of the apocalypse rides a horse that many Bibles state is pale.
 Its color, however, is more likely pale green or greenish.
-The Greek from which pale is derived is chloros (Strong's #G5515) which clearly refers to green (see Mark 6:39, Revelation 8:7, 9:4).
+The Greek for pale is derived is chloros (Strong's #G5515) which clearly refers to green (Mark 6:39, Revelation 8:7, 9:4).
 The rider of this horse is Death, the only one of the four who has a name (Revelation 6:8).

 Why is this horse a greenish pale?
 It is because it symbolizes death, as people with lighter skin usually appear pale (greenish) within 15 to 25 minutes after life ends.
 This change is caused by blood leaving the skin surface due to the circulatory system shutting down.